 Hepatitis B is a viral infection that can lead to serious illness or death.
 You can get hepatitis B from any activity where the blood or body fluids of an infected person enter your own bloodstream.
 The virus may also be passed from a pregnant mother to her baby.

 Immunisation is the best protection against hepatitis B. For adults, the vaccine is typically given in a 3-dose schedule over a six month period.
-1-2 months after the final dose, you must be tested to ensure that immunity has been granted.
+Two months after the final dose, you must have a blood test to ensure that you have achieved immunity.

 Requirements for students

-Faculty of Medicine, Dentistry and Health Sciences students undertaking placement are required to have immunity to hepatitis B. Students must complete a full course of vaccination and then submit via Sonia Australian serology indicating immunity to hepatitis B.
+The Victorian Standardised Student Induction Protocol requires students to have immunity to hepatitis B when undertaking clinical placement.
+Students must complete a full course of vaccination and then submit serology indicating immunity to hepatitis B via Sonia.

-Students must also be tested for current hepatitis B infection within 12 months prior to course commencement and seek immediate medical advice following any possible exposure, whether or not the exposure occurs during an occupation-related activity.
+All students are required to seek immediate medical advice following any possible exposure, whether or not the exposure occurs during a study-related activity.

 Students are not required to disclose any current infections to the University, however it is strongly recommended that concerned students arrange a confidential discussion with their course coordinator or other senior academic to discuss study and career implications.

-Note: Health care workers, including students, must not perform exposure-prone procedures if they are infected with hepatitis B.
+Note: Health care workers, including students, must not perform exposure-prone procedures if they are infected with hepatitis B until the requirements of the Australian National Guidelines are satisfied.